 In earlier times, this was truly a form of penance and eggs often provided the needed protein in a dish (gumbos or stew with only eggs).
 Today with the abundance of crawfish and ease of obtaining fish, shrimp, and oysters from the gulf, it’s definitely more of a treat and less of a sacrifice.

 Hunting and fishing are favorite pastimes for both men and women, so naturally whatever the season may be our menus conform.

 Spring and summer fishing bring sac-a-lait (crappie), brim and catfish that populate our local waters, so fish-frys and the delicate preparation of courtbouillions are reasons to gather.

 In the fall, the wonderful tradition of a boucherie (community hog butchering) is held.
 After the crops were in, our ancestors prepared meat for the winter months.
 Families gathered to butcher the hog.
-Boudin, hogshead cheese, cracklins, and bouilli were made as every part of the pig was used.
+Boudin, hog head cheese, cracklins, and frassieurs (organ meat stew) were made, as every part of the pig was used.
 Sausage was stuffed and smoked, along with tasso, a seasoned meat that was used all year long in flavoring vegetables and gumbos.
 Today a stop at any local meat market or slaughterhouse will result in finding these long revered and essential items in the Cajun and Creole diet.